IgniteUI/indigo-design-docfx/en/components/simple-combo.md

 ---
 title: Simple Combo - Design System Component
-_description: The Simple Combo Component allows a single selection of multiple items from a collection.
+_description: The Simple Combo Component Symbol allows a single selection of an item from a collection.
 _keywords: Design Systems, Design Systems UX, UI kit, Figma, Figma to Angular, Export code from Figma, Figma to HTML, Figma UI kits, Sketch, Ignite UI for Angular, Sketch to Angular, Angular, Angular Design System, Export code from Sketch, Design Kits for Angular, Sketch HTML, Sketch to HTML, Sketch UI kits, Adobe XD, Adobe XD to Angular, Export code from Adobe XD, Adobe XD to HTML, Adobe XD UI kits
 ---

 # Simple Combo

 Use the Simple Combo component to allow users to select an option from a predefined list of choices or enter their own value.
-When the user clicks on the drop-down arrow, a drop down list of options is displayed, and they can either select one of the options or search for an value into the text box.
+When the user clicks on the dropdown arrow, a dropdown list of options is displayed, and they can either select one of the options or search for an value into the text box.
 The Combo is visually identical to the [ Ignite UI for Angular Single Select ComboBox Component](https://www.infragistics.com/products/ignite-ui-angular/angular/components/simple-combo.html)

 > [!Note]
 > The Combo has two layout options: Combo with Single Select `(Simple Combo)` and [Combo (Multiple Select) ](combo.md)

 ## Simple Combo Demo

-The Simple Combo has two pieces: an input containing the current selection and a drop down that is shown in order to select an option from a predefined dropdown list.
+The Simple Combo has two pieces: an input containing the current selection and a dropdown that is shown in order to select an option from a predefined dropdown list.

 <img class="responsive-img" src="../images/simple-combo_demo.png" srcset="../images/simple-combo_demo@2x.png 2x" />

 ## Simple Combo Input Type

-The Simple Combo input provides selection between a border type for a more structured perception on solid color backgrounds, and a boxed type that is most appropriate when placed on top of a vivid image to improve readability.
-Since we are deprecating the line style, in Figma we have only the border and box types available.
+The Simple Combo Input provides selection between a border type for a more structured perception on solid color backgrounds, and a boxed type that is most appropriate when placed on top of a vivid image to improve readability.

 | Border | Box |
 | ------- | ------- |